Rxavio/java-annual-academic-report/README.md

 # Annual-Academic-Report

 Annual-academic-report developped in netbeans IDE and MySQL,The goals of this project is to help teachers to perform everything related to the Annual academic report very easy.
+You don't have to spend day and days calculating the total marks and other stuffs, just enter the test and examen marks everything will be automatically calculate.

 ## Features